Talbert W. Swan II

 Talbert Wesley Swan II (born April 24, 1965) is an American religious leader.
-He is a prelate in the Church of God in Christ serving as the bishop of the Vermont Ecclesiastical Jurisdiction in the United States.
-Swan is the fifth leader of the Jurisdiction and oversees COGIC congregations in Vermont, Massachusetts, New Hampshire, Connecticut, and New York.
-Swan serves the Church of God in Christ as Assistant General Secretary and Director of Social Justice Ministry.
+He is a prelate in the Church of God in Christ serving as the bishop of the Massachusetts Greater Ecclesiastical Jurisdiction in the United States.
+Swan is the fifth leader of the jurisdiction and oversees COGIC congregations throughout Massachusetts and in contiguous states.
+Swan serves the Church of God in Christ as assistant general secretary, general board clerk, and director of Social Justice Ministry.
 Swan is also the National Chaplain of Iota Phi Theta fraternity and the host of a radio talk show, The Spoken Word.

-Swan has faced criticism including accusations of being a "rabble-rouser", who supports Black nationalism and having made racist, homophobic, and antisemitic comments.
-Others have credited him with helping to improve racial problems in Springfield, Massachusetts.
+Swan has faced criticism including accusations of being a "rabble-rouser" who supports Black nationalism.
+While Dr. Swan has faced criticism from some commentators who have characterized his rhetoric as controversial, his decades-long record of public service and advocacy has also earned widespread recognition as a leading voice for civil rights and community reform.
+As president of the Greater Springfield NAACP, he has been actively involved in efforts addressing police accountability, voting rights, and economic inequality, and has participated in initiatives such as coalitions to combat food insecurity and community violence.
+Local and regional reporting has highlighted his role in advancing police reform discussions following federal findings of civil rights violations in Springfield and his ongoing engagement with public officials to improve community relations.
+He has also received multiple awards for social justice advocacy and has been recognized for his sustained commitment to uplifting marginalized communities and addressing systemic inequities.

 Early life

-Talbert Swan was born in Springfield, Massachusetts and is the son of Fred Allen Swan, Sr. and DeLois Fason Swan.
+Talbert Swan was born in Springfield, Massachusetts, and is the son of Fred Allen Swan, Sr. and DeLois Fason Swan.
 He attended Van Sickle Junior High School and Classical High School in Springfield, and the University of Massachusetts in Amherst.

 Education

-He earned a Bachelor of Science in computer science from Western New England University and an Associate of Science and Bachelor of Science in Religious Studies from Charter Oak State College, before attending the Hartford Seminary where he earned a Master of Arts in theology.
+He earned a Bachelor of Science in computer science from Western New England University and an Associate of Science and Bachelor of Science in religious studies from Charter Oak State College, before attending the Hartford Seminary where he earned a Master of Arts in theology.
 Swan earned graduate certificates in Faith Based Community and Economic Development from Harvard Divinity School and attended Gordon-Conwell Theological Seminary, graduating Magna Cum Laude with a Master of Divinity in Urban Ministry.
+Bishop Swan completed his Doctor of Ministry (D.Min.) at Carolina University, where his research focused on developing a practical ministry model to strengthen the social witness of congregations through structured community engagement, leadership development, and collaborative partnerships.
+His work bridges theological conviction with actionable strategies that address social and economic challenges in urban communities.